neilpeterson/azure-automation-dsc/README.md

 - Azure Automation DSC Pull Server is deployed.
 - [DSC configuration](https://github.com/Azure-Samples/ignite-tour-lp4/blob/master/LP4S3/dsc-configurations/windows-config.ps1) uploaded and compiled.
 - Log Analytics account deployed.
+- Inventory and Change Tracking sollutions are deployed and linked to automation account.
 - X VMs created and onboarded into DSC.
 - VMs configured with the DSC and report as compliant
 - Deploys Software Update solution and links to Azure Automation account.